Studio Art • Fall & Spring

 Prerequisite: Studio Art plus 2 additional art classes or prior experience and permission of instructor

-This course will introduce students of any gender identification to the time-based work of women who have established firm ground in moving images, which will provide context to the culture of unrest between genders within the practice of filmmaking.
-Many genres and nationalities will be studied.
-The production sections let students focus on short personal works in narrative or experimental and fine arts structures using a variety of cameras and techniques.
+This course will introduce students to the time-based film and video work of artists who have established firm ground in moving images from the early 20th century to the present.
+Many genres from all over the world will be studied including dramatic narrative, experimental, documentary, underground, video art, and DIY formats.
+The evolution of film throughout the decades will be observed, themes and techniques will be discussed and analyzed.
+Production sections let students focus on short personal works in narrative or experimental and fine arts structures using a variety of cameras and techniques.

 Prerequisite: Studio Art.